jupf/staticlog/README.md

 ## Getting Started

 The source/target compatibility is Java 1.6.
-This library is uploaded to jcenter and Maven Central.
+This library is uploaded to jCenter and Maven Central.

 ### Gradle / Maven